udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/hyper-link.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs173" %}

-## Hyperlink for summary cells
+## Hyperlink for column headers

-The pivot table has an option to show hyperlink option for summary cells alone that are currently in display.
-To do so, user need to set [`showSummaryCellHyperlink`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showsummarycellhyperlink) to **true**.
+The pivot table has an option to show hyperlink option for column header cells alone that are currently in display.
+To do so, user need to set [`showColumnHeaderHyperlink`](hhttps://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showcolumnheaderhyperlink) to **true**.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}